Slide (TV series): Main

 Ed Newman (Ben Schumann) is the central character of the show.
 He spends most of his time with Tammy Lane who has been his best friend since they were five.
-It's revealed, they had made pact awhile back to lose their virginity to each other if they couldn't find anyone else to do it with.
+They had made pact to lose their virginity with each other if they couldn't find anyone else.
 Ed has also been friends with Luke Gallagher since they were kids, but they began moving with different crowds a few years back.
 Ed is a geek who develops a crush on Scarlett Carlyle when they first meet at her father's hotel where Ed works.
-He is very socially awkward, and is quite embarrassed about being a virgin for the first episode, but remedies the situation with his neighbour, Philippa, early on.
+He is very socially awkward and is quite embarrassed about being a virgin for the first episode, but remedies the situation with his neighbour, Philippa, early on.
 After trying to get a fake I.D and getting caught, he finally gets into notorious club "Duck Duck" after Eva steals an I.D and Ed, posing as a transgender woman, gets let in.
 Upon entry, he spontaneously kisses his boss from the catering job he did earlier that day, sparking a real kiss between them.
 Eva sleeps with him after he gets depressed because he kissed a man and he tries more than ever to fit in with the crowd.
 In episode 5, he begins to like Eva after their one night stand and he is not sure how to approach her.
 In episode 7, Scarlett kisses Ed as a goodbye present for leaving the gang unexpectedly.
 In episode 8, Ed loses a chance of getting a car and he says to Phillipa, "fucking you was the worst mistake I ever made!".
 Which prompts her to show the video of them having sex to the whole mall as revenge for him being mean to her.
 When Tammy sees the video, she angrily punches Ed in the nose and their friendship is strained a bit.
 In episode 10, he admits he loves Tammy and has sex with her at Luke's house, then finds out Tammy later on sneaks out and has sex with Luke.
-Ed is extremely preoccupied with sex and being cool, which leads him to do terrible things to his friends in the name of achieving it.
+Ed is extremely preoccupied with sex and being cool, which leads him to do terrible things to his friends.